American Rev. War Living History Center

 Executive Director Mark Anthony's welcome message: From our Executive Director - a letter of welcome: Fellow members and friends of the American Revolutionary War Living History Center:

-Thank you for your vote in selecting me as the Executive Director of the ARWLHC.
+Thank you for your vote for selecting me as the Executive Director of the ARWLHC.
 I humbly accept the position of Executive Director.

 Your confidence and support, while evidenced in a leader or leadership group, is not just placed with them but continues to endorse the idea that the general public will benefit from the mission and purpose of the ARWLHC.
 I hope to be able to shepherd the organization as it continues to progress.